- Organic Bound

 |4 teaspoons||Kosher salt|

 |1 1/2 teaspoons||sweet paprika|

 |1 teaspoon||onion powder|

 To cook the greens: Heat the olive oil in a large skillet over medium heat.
 Add the garlic and cook, stirring constantly, until fragrant, about 2 minutes.

 Add the greens (if all the leaves don't fit into your skillet at first, add more by the handful as they wilt) and sprinkle with 1 tablespoon water.
-Turn the spinach with tongs until all the leaves are wilted and the garlic is evenly distributed.
-Season the spinach with salt and pepper to taste.
+Turn the greens with tongs until all the leaves are wilted and the garlic is evenly distributed.
+Season with salt and pepper to taste.

 Spoon the greens into the center of a serving platter and cover with aluminum foil to keep warm while you cook the scallops.

 To cook the scallops: If there is a tough white muscle on the side of any of the scallops, trim it off using a paring knife and discard it.
 Pat the scallops dry with paper towels.